MatsJW/WifiApiExam/README.md

 ### 📥 Data Import

 The application automatically imports WiFi usage data from the `wifi-usage-2025-04` directory on startup if the database is empty.

+> ⚠️ **Important**: The `wifi-usage-2025-04` directory containing sample data files is not included in the GitHub repository.
+You will need to create this directory manually and add the appropriate JSON data files before running the application for the first time, unless you have existing data in the database.

+Format of the WiFi data files should be JSON files named in the format `2025-04_{shipId}.json` placed in the `wifi-usage-2025-04` directory.

 ### 🧰 Useful Commands